-Spanish politics shaken by awakening of the far-right
+Far-right party finds support, shakes up Spanish politics

-MADRID (AP) — Spain’s Socialist prime minister says he will defend the constitution and democracy against fear following a major setback to his party in a regional election that marked an awakening of the far-right.
+MADRID (AP) — A regional election in Spain saw a surge of support for a far-right party and dealt a major setback for the ruling Socialists, whose prime minister said Monday that he will defend democracy from fear.

-Pedro Sanchez tweeted Monday that “my government will continue working on a regenerating and pro-European project for Spain.”
-The anti-migrant, euroskeptic Vox party won 12 seats in the 109-member regional parliament of Andalusia, in southern Spain on Sunday.
+The anti-migrant, anti-feminist and euroskeptic Vox party won 12 seats Sunday in the 109-member parliament of Andalusia, Spain’s most populated region and a bastion of the Socialists for the past 36 years.

-Sanchez added that the result will “strengthen our pledge to defend the Constitution and Democracy against fear.”
+The four-year-old Vox party, which had not previously held any seats in Spain, could now be a kingmaker and oust the Socialists from Andalusia’s regional government if they strike a deal with conservatives and the center-right to assemble a 59-seat majority.

-The Socialists won an election marked by a low participation, but face losing the regional government for the first time in 36 years if the center-right, conservative and extreme right opposition strike a deal to assemble a 59-seat majority.
+Those leaders on Monday began talks to form a regional government, which both parties said would include contacts with Vox.

 Most Read Nation & World Stories